What to Know When Planning a Destination Wedding

 4. Take a Trip

 We seriously can't recommend this enough: Take at least one planning trip and if you can swing it, two or three is ideal.
 On the first trip, you'll need to scout and secure your key venues—ceremony and reception spaces, hotels for guests, a rehearsal dinner venue—and local suppliers such as caterers, florists and photographers.
-The seemingly daunting process of narrowing down your options and booking some of these categories can be done for you with the help of a planning service like Destination Weddings.
 After you've made your selections (perhaps during a second trip), you may want to schedule "tastings" with your caterer, see sample bouquets from the florist, plan a hair and makeup session with a local salon, and organize activities (golf, tennis, walking tours, museums) for your guests.

 5. Factor in the Extra Expenses

 If done right, a destination wedding can cost no more—and maybe even less—than hosting the same party at home (depending on where you live, of course).
 For example, if you live in a US metropolitan city where event facilities are in high demand, like New York City, then holding your wedding in Mexico will likely be less expensive than doing it at home, even when you factor in airfare, hotel expenses and planning trips.
-(You’ll also want to check out Destination Weddings' preferred partners to make sure you don’t miss out on opportunities for exclusive savings on wedding packages.)
 Still, there are extra expenses you'll need to factor in for any destination wedding, including importing key vendors and décor, welcome bags for guests, additional activities for guests, and travel costs for you and your immediate families (including those planning trips, not just the wedding weekend).
 Keep in mind you may choose to fly in certain vendors, in which case you’ll have to pay for their travel and accommodations too.
 So make a budget that’s realistic and factors in all of these extra costs.

 6. Research Local Marriage Requirements